Agricultural, Environmental and Veterinary Sciences

-Sandra began lecturing at CSU in 2002 in viticulture and wine science and is currently involved in teaching both undergraduate and postgraduate students.
-She is also passionate about her research and is involved in a number of plant pathology related projects
+Sandra began lecturing at Charles Sturt in 2002 in viticulture and wine science, teaching both undergraduate and postgraduate students.
+She is passionate about her research and is involved in a number of plant pathology related projects including a national project studying the management of grapevine wood diseases.
+Sandra is currently Sub-Dean, Graduate Studies for the Faculty of Science and Health and Associate Professor in Vine Pathology.